root-project/root/README/ReleaseNotes/v606/index.md

 ## TTree Libraries

-* Do not automatically setup read cache during TTree::Fill().
-This fixes [ROOT-8031].

 ### Improvement of handling of default number of entries

 A new const expression value: `TTree::kMaxEntries` has been introduced to